kpaulsen97/MLOps_Contraddiction/reports/README.md

 >
 > Answer:

-We managed to implement Monitoring on our deployed model by setting up automatic alerting in order to get a message every time our application is not behaving as expected. ---We created a policy...
+We managed to implement Monitoring on our deployed model by setting up automatic alerting in order to get a message every time our application is not behaving as expected.
+In particular, we created a policy that send us an email every time the log entries of the cloud function exceed 10.

 Monitoring is based on the concept of telemetry and is fundamental for the longevity of an application since it keeps track and collects information and metrics in order to send us an alert such that the model won't perform worse over time due to a lack of generalization, instead it will be retrained based on the recorded changes.